drseg/swift-fsm/README.md

 // 💥 error: implicit clash
 ```

-The two transitions above *appear* to be different from one another, until we reconsider the inference rules for multiple `Predicate` types:
+The two transitions *appear* to be different, however:

 ```swift
 define(.locked) {